viperproject/prusti-dev/user-guide/src/tour/push.md

 In our case, the function `std::mem::replace` is neither marked as `pure` nor does it come with a specification.
 Hence, Prusti assumes that it is memory safe and nothing else.
-That is, Prusti uses `true` as both pre- and postcondition of `std::mem::replace`, which is too weak to prove the specification of `push`: According to its specification, `std::mem::replace` could arbitrarily change the original list and thus also its length.
+That is, Prusti uses `true` as both pre- and postcondition of `std::mem::replace`, which is too weak to prove the specification of `push`: according to its specification, `std::mem::replace` could arbitrarily change the original list and thus also its length.
 Hence, we cannot conclude that the length the list returned by `mem::replace(&mut self.head, Link::Empty)` coincides with the length of the original